 In case the applicant is a legal entity (private limited company) the following documents must be enclosed with the application:

-- a copy of the Certificate of Registration;
+- a copy of the Certificate of Incorporation;

-- a copy of the Certificate of Directors, Shareholders and Secretary;
+- a copy of the Certificate of Directors and Secretary;

-- a copy of the address of the Company’s Office.
+- a copy of the Certificate of the Registered Office.

 Fees Applicable & How to Pay

 For both institutional and programmatic evaluations, relevant fees are paid, as provided by the Annex of the relevant Legislation.

 - Institutional Accreditation of a Private Institution of Tertiary Education, €10.000;